wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-planning-guide.md

 > ![Windows][Logo_Windows] Windows
 >
 > For VMs which are created from own Images or Disks, it is necessary to check and possibly set the automount parameter.
 Setting this parameter will allow the VM after a restart or redeployment in Azure to mount the attached/mounted drives again automatically.
-> The parameter is set for the images provided by Microsoft in the Azure gallery.
+> The parameter is set for the images provided by Microsoft in the Azure Marketplace.
 >
 > In order to set the automount, please check the documentation of the command line executable diskpart.exe here:
 >